 In this Quick Tip, I'll explore one of the easiest and most useful ways to create selections based on the brightness values of the pixels in the image.
 This allows very easy editing of the highlights, shadows, and midtones, with unprecedented control.

 These selections then allow for some high-end photo retouching techniques that would be extremely difficult otherwise.
 This technique also creates selection edges that are completely seamless.
 All without even touching a single selection tool!

 1. How to Create the Selections

 The first selection is of the luminous values of the image.
-Creating this selection is fundamental to this technique as the other selections are all based off this one.
+Creating this selection is fundamental to this technique as the other selections are all based on this one.

-Click on the Save Selection as Channel icon in the foot of the Channels panel.
+Click on the Save Selection as Channel icon at the foot of the Channels panel.
 This creates a new channel automatically called Alpha 1.
 Rename the channel to Highlights.